-The default size for the output is 5 inches x 3 inches.
+The default size for the output is 640 x 480 pixels.
 The size option changes this to whatever the user requests.
-By default the X and Y sizes are taken to be in inches, but other units are possibly (currently only cm).
+By default the X and Y sizes are taken to be in pixels, but other units are possible (currently cm and inch).
+A size given in centimeters or inches will be converted into pixels assuming a resolution of 72 dpi.
 Screen coordinates always run from 0.0 to 1.0 along the full length of the plot edges as specified by the size option.

 is in the format "FontFace,FontSize", i.e. the face and the size comma-separated in a single string.
 FontFace is a usual font face name, such as 'Arial'.
 If you do not provide FontFace, the pngcairo terminal will use 'Sans'.
 FontSize is the font size, in points.
-If you do not provide it, the pngcairo terminal will use a size of 6 points.
+If you do not provide it, the pngcairo terminal will use a size of 12 points.

 '''

-For example :
+For example:

 set term pngcairo font "Arial,12"

 set term pngcairo font "Arial" # to change the font face only

 set term pngcairo font ",12" # to change the font size only

 set term pngcairo font "" # to reset the font name and size

 '''